Are you trying to figure out what lens is best for insect photography?

 This lens for insect photography is designed to offer users the optically superior images they’re looking for.

-While also maximizing portability and versatility with excellent close-up capabilities, it is ideal for detailed shots of insects and every other subject you might want to capture.
+While also maximizing portability and versatility with excellent close-up capabilities, it is ideal for detailed shots of insects and every other subject you want to capture.

 As its name suggests, this Nikon lens offers a stunning maximum angle of view (FX format) of 23°20′, so your photos will be rich in detail even when taken from far away.